Messi parade held in Rosario as Newell's Old Boys fans seek reunion with Barca star | Goal.com

 "Your dream, our desire."
 That was the recurring slogan spotted on the streets of Rosario on Thursday as Newell's Old Boys fans paraded in a push to convince Lionel Messi to return to his boyhood club.

-Messi came through the youth ranks of the Argentine club before joining Barcelona in 2001 and going on to win a record six Ballon d'Ors among countless other honours.
+Messi came through the youth ranks of the Argentine side before joining Barcelona in 2001 and going on to win a record six Ballon d'Ors among countless other honours.

 After nearly two decades at Camp Nou, however, the now 33-year-old has handed in a shock transfer request as he looks to move on from the club that failed to win a trophy last season.